cheme/lotterie_eth/README.md

 A toy contract to run some lotterie (pseudo-random choice of a winner) on ethereum.

+Warning there is probably multiple ways to mess with those contracts (the more obvious one being the miner selecting the transactions in order to win).

 In 'solidity2' is the contracts and a small npm lib.

 In 'lotterie-hub' is an angular Dapp (me trying angular, not really a good web app, probably a lot of leaking subscribtion, very inconsistent, still a basic sample interface).